Hiroki Asari

 ORCID: 0000-0003-3396-1935

-EditHow do neurons interact with each other to perform specific neurological functions?
-To address this question, we have been taking a theory-driven approach to better understand the circuit mechanisms underlying diverse computations in the retina (Figure 1).
-We developed a biologically faithful but computationally tractable model of the retina, from which predictions were derived on the circuit structure and function, and subsequently tested for experimental validation (Real et al., Curr Biol 2017; Vlasiuk and Asari, PLoS One 2021).
-We will further pursue this theory-driven approach to reveal how signal flows within retinal circuits to process specific aspects of visual information.
+Neurons form various interconnected circuits to perform diverse computations.
+We have been taking a theory-driven approach to better understand the relationship between structural connectivity and neuronal dynamics.
+For example, we developed a biologically faithful but computationally tractable model of the retina, from which predictions were derived on the circuit structure and function, and subsequently tested for experimental validation (Figure 1; Real et al., Curr Biol 2017; Vlasiuk and Asari, PLoS One 2021).
+We also applied such a modelling approach to better understand the hypothalamic circuit function underlying mouse innate behavior (Rahy et al., Front Comput Neurosci 2022).
+These results showcase a power of the circuit modelling approach to gain deeper insights into neural information processing.